carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 Our data is in the CRS **RD New**.
 The CRS is critical to interpreting the object's extent values as it specifies units.
-To find the extent of our dataset in the projected coordinates, we can use the `.total_bounds` function:
+To find the extent of our dataset in the projected coordinates, we can use the `.total_bounds` attribute:

 ~~~
 cropfield.total_bounds